-One of America's greatest rivers has played host to ROW Adventures' guest for decades.
-If you have not experience rafting the Snake River, it's white water rapids, incredible hikes and history, the country's deepest river canyon with the world's greatest guides...you should not wait any longer!
+One of America's greatest rivers has played host to ROW Adventures' guests for decades.
+If you have not experienced rafting the Snake River, its white water rapids, incredible hikes, and history, the country's deepest river canyon with the world's greatest guides... you should not wait any longer!

 Hells Canyon straddles the borders of Idaho and Oregon and is the deepest river gorge in North America.
 According to Nez Perce tribal legend, the mythical figure "coyote" dug Hells Canyon with a big stick to protect the tribe's ancestors in the Blue Mountains of Oregon from the "Seven Devils" across the gorge in Idaho.

 Our Snake River Rafting adventures through Hells Canyon are journeys through a land rich in myth and geologic wonder.
 Running south to north, the Snake River cuts through some of the most rugged, spectacular landscapes on earth.
 Boulders and rock slides have rolled into the river to create the biggest white water rafting rapids in the Pacific Northwest.
 High-crested waves and paddle-swallowing holes drench us in white water excitement.